radiant-rstats/docker-k8s/install/rsm-msba-windows.md

 git clone https://github.com/radiant-rstats/docker-k8s.git ~/git/docker-k8s;
 ```

-After running the commands above you will be able to start the docker container by typing `~/git/docker-k8s/launch-rsm-msba-k8s-intel.sh -v ~` from an Ubuntu terminal.
+After running the commands above, you will be able to start the docker container by typing `~/git/docker-k8s/launch-rsm-msba-k8s-intel.sh -v ~` in an Ubuntu terminal.
+This will launch the RSM-MSBA computing environment.

+**Creating a Desktop Shortcut:**

+To make it easy to start the environment in the future, you will create a shortcut (`launch-rsm-msba.bat`) on your Windows Desktop.
+This shortcut can be double-clicked to launch the container without needing to open a terminal and type commands each time.

-Next, determine your Windows username by running the code below from an Ubuntu terminal:
+First, determine your Windows username by running the code below from an Ubuntu terminal:

 ```bash
 USERNAME=$(powershell.exe '$env:UserName'|tr -d '\r');
 echo $USERNAME;
 ```

-Finally, we will create and launch a script `launch-rsm-msba.bat` on your Desktop that you can double-click to start the container in the future.
+In contrast to other operating systems, Windows can have the Desktop folder in a number of different locations making it difficult

-The code below will try to determine if you have a Desktop folder that is Backed-Up to OneDrive.
+The code below will try to determine if you have a Desktop folder that is backed up to OneDrive.
+If not, it will try to use a Desktop folder in your home directory.
+If that doesn't work either, then it will create a launch scrip in your home directory.

 ```bash
 if [ -d "/mnt/c/Users/$USERNAME/OneDrive/Desktop/" ]; then